Bristol, Leeds and Norwich, and online

 Online exhibition with real-life counterpart taking place next year

-Over the last year, artists and writers have been looking at Norwich through a magnifying glass – or rather through a property portal.
+Over the last year, artists and writers have been looking at three British cities through a magnifying glass – or rather through a property portal.

-In this project part-funded by the Arts Council, locally-based artists have been paired with a writer and invited to make new works about a home or property on the market in the local area.
+In this project part-funded by the Arts Council, 10 artists have each been paired with a writer and invited to make new works about a home or property on the market in their local area.

 In the online exhibition presented in the guise of an estate agency website, viewers can browse these properties imagined through artists’ and writers’ eyes.

-Next year, the exhibition of the artworks will be presented in a city centre estate agency.
-Sowerby’s have kindly signed up to the host the exhibition at their office on Queens Street.
+Next year, the exhibition of the artworks will be presented in an estate agency in each of the cities.
+Sowerby’s in Norwich, Ocean in Bristol and Linley & Simpson in Leeds have each signed up to host the exhibitions.

 – – –